neuphi/SPytorch/README.md

 == Done ==

- * expand existing grid search algorithm to support
+ * expand existing grid search algorithm to support multiple topologies and compare results
  * split gridsearch into seperate algorithms for searchparameter and netparameter